Mayo Thompson: 1970s

 In 1970, Thompson released his only solo album to date, Corky's Debt To His Father, which employed "the best session musicians in Houston" and was recorded at Walt Andrus' Andrus Studio and released on his label Texas Revolution.'
 However, because the label's executives did not like Thompson's voice, the album was made available only by mail order.'
 Subsequently, Thompson and Barthelme formed the Houston band Saddlesore with Cassell Webb.
 The trio released one single on Texas Revolution, with "Old Tom Clark" on the A-side and "Pig Ankle Strut" on the B-side.'
 The label later folded and the band split up.
+Additionally, Thompson would provide illustrations for Barthelme's novel Rangoon (1970).

 In 1971, he moved from Houston to New York.
 Christine Kozlov, whom Thompson had met in 1969, introduced him to the British art collective Art & Language, whom he described as "the baddest bastards on the block".
 At this time, he also met Mel Ramsden.
 In 1972, he formed a jam band known as the Rockin' Blue Diamonds.
-The group consisted of Rock Romano and Tucker Bradley on vocals, Fred McLain on lead guitar, Bob Henschen on piano, Bernard Sampson on saxophone and flute, Don Jones on bass, Art Kidd on drums, and Thompson on rhythm guitar and as the primary songwriter.
+The group originally consisted of Frederick Barthelme along with Rock Romano and Tucker Bradley on vocals, but later included Fred McLain on lead guitar, Bob Henschen on piano, Bernard Sampson on saxophone and flute, Don Jones on bass, Art Kidd on drums, and Thompson on rhythm guitar and as the primary songwriter.
 They performed a few shows, and Fahey offered Thompson $250 to record a demo.
 However, Fahey and his wife did not like the recording, and the group later disbanded.'
 Thompson later sampled Bob Henschen's 1971 piano recordings at the end of Fingerpainting.